majin1102/lance/docs/src/guide/tags_and_branches.md

 !!! note

-    Branches establish references between files.
-Lance ensures that the cleanup process does not delete files that are still referenced.
+    Branches hold references to data files.
+Lance ensures that cleanup does not delete files still referenced by any branch.

-    In practice, it is advisable to configure branches with appropriate cleanup strategies to allow referenced files to be cleaned up in a timely manner.
+    Delete unused branches to allow their referenced files to be cleaned up by `cleanup_old_versions()`.